Raise More Money from Your Business Community

 Banker to the Poor

-1. Never underestimate the value of a small amount of resources in the right place at the right time.
+1. Never underestimate the value of a small resources in the right place at the right time.
 The people Yunus started serving with mirco-loans made the equivalent of two cents a day.

-3. Never forget to shape your requests to donor and others in packages that help them “see” your needs in ways they can appreciate.
+3. Shape your requests to help donors and others “see” your needs.
 At one point working with the Central Bank, Yunus sought to develop a housing loan product.
 The Central Bank declined these since a house constructed from a $125 loan would not add to the country’s housing stock.
 Next, Yunus requested a “shelter loan.”
 This too was rejected.
 Finally, Yunus asked for a “factory loan” since the borrowers worked as entrepreneurs from their homes.
 With the assistance of the Governor of the Central Bank, Yunus received permission to begin his loan program.

 Three Cups of Tea